Course ObjectiveThe aim of this course is to familiarize students with different forms

 Course ContentThis course focuses on the interrelation between conflict and

-transnational organized crime.
-How do wars or uprisings create,
+transnational crimes.
+How do wars or uprisings create, facilitate and

-facilitate and proliferate transnational organized crime?
-What are the
+proliferate transnational crime?
+What are the links between organized

-links between organized crime and conflict?
-During the course,
+crime and conflict?
+During the course, practitioners and researchers

 Teaching MethodsThe course will consist of a combination of lectures and workshops.
 In

 each lecture, a guest lecturer will zoom in on a specific type of

 transnational crime, firstly by discussing definitions of, and responses

 to, that type of crime; and secondly by looking into examples of

 occurrences of the type of transnational crime in conflicts.